 - Most courses focus a lot on calculating the share of a surviving spouse.
 This concept has not been tested in much detail on the MEE.

 - Whether only class members take a class gift, whether class members can devise their interest, or whether the antilapse statute will save a gift are all issues that are tested on the MEE but are sometimes not taught in detail by most commercial courses.
 (We teach them in our MEE Course and give an overview in our MEE One-Sheets).

 - The MEE has tested the parentelic method and consanguinity method of determining heirship, which does not seem to be commonly covered by commercial courses.

 - Some courses do not teach living wills or durable health care powers, which appear on the MEE.

-These are just some examples of how some commercial courses miss the boat in teaching some of the topics that appear on Wills and Trusts Multistate Essay Exam questions.
-So, while a course might give a decent overview of Wills and Trusts, we recommend that you practice past essays so you can fill in any gaps in your outline and maximize your score on any Wills or Trusts Multistate Essay Exam question that appears on your exam!
+These are just some examples of how some commercial courses fail to teach some of the topics that appear on Decedents’ Estates MEE questions.
+If your course does not teach these concepts, we recommend that you practice past MEEs so you can fill in any gaps in your outline and maximize your score!

-Here are some links to (free) Wills and Trusts Multistate Essay Exam questions and NCBE point sheets.
-(If you would like to purchase a book of Wills and Trusts MEE questions and NCBE point sheets, check out our MEE books here.
+Here, we provide you with some links to free Decedents’ Estates MEE questions and NCBE point sheets.
+(If you would like to purchase a book of Decedents’ Estates MEE questions and NCBE point sheets, check out our MEE books here.
 You can also see some additional exams on the NCBE website for free here.)